LibraryCarpentry/lc-python-intro/episodes/for-loops.md

 ## Accumulators

-A common pattern for loops is to initialize an *accumulator* variable to zero, an empty string, or an empty list before the loop begins.
+A common loop pattern is to initialize an *accumulator* variable to zero, an empty string, or an empty list before the loop begins.
 Then the loop updates the accumulator variable with values from a collection.

 ```python
 # Sum the first 10 integers.